11 Employee Retention Strategies that Make Your Employees Happy

 Healthy snacks or in-house workshops on topics like financial literacy can also be helpful for employees and lets them feel valued.
 Also, companies can consider giving them mobile stipends because nowadays, people use their phones for work-related stuff.

 And last but not least, employees deserve a short break after working for 3 hours.
 Giving them a short break will reduce their stress and make them happier in the long run.
-Thus, it will make them less likely to move to another company.
+Thus, it will make employees feel valued and less likely to move to another company.

 Conclusion